 Very large size (4m-7m after 10 years)

-You can find more information about maple syrup production from the Vermont Maple Sugar Makers Assocation.
+You can find more about maple syrup production from the Vermont Maple Sugar Makers Assocation.

-The mature wood of this species has particularly attractive grain contours, often with interesting "birds-eye" effects, as well as excellent tonal qualities.
-It is the main species of wood used in the construction of Rickenbacker electric guitars (the grain can be seen most clearly in their natural "Mapleglo" colour range).
+As well as being the main source of maple syrup, and a popular ornamental tree, the mature wood of this maple species also has excellent tonal qualities.
+It is the main wood used in the construction of Rickenbacker electric guitars (the grain can be seen most clearly in their natural "Mapleglo" colour range, as shown in our photograph).
 It is also often used for the necks of Fender Telecaster and Stratocaster guitars.
+The grain contours are particularly attractive, often with interesting "birds-eye" patterns.

 The Sugar Maple is often confused with the Silver Maple on account of their similar Latin species names - Acer saccharum and Acer saccharinum respectively.